Salvosnake/NNEmu/README.md

 # NNEmu(.NET NES Emulator)
 NES Emulator written in C# with .NET 7.
-The emulator is for didactic proposal, more improvement can be apply on it, but i prefer code clarity, it work on Linux, Windows and maybe on Mac.
+The emulator is for didactic proposal, more improvement can be apply on it but i prefer code clarity, it work on Linux, Windows and maybe on Mac.

 I use OpenTK with OpenGL for rendering.